ericndungutse/natours/readme.md

 # Natours Application

-Built using modern technologies: node.js, express, mongoDB and mongoos
+Built using modern technologies: node.js, express, mongoDB and mongoos.
+It was built while learning NodeJs, expressJs and mongoDB